OIDC Provider Module

 Security features:

-• Repository-scoped: Only workflows from your repository can assume the role
+• Repository-scoped: Only your repository can assume the role

-• Audience validation: Ensures token is intended for AWS STS
+• Audience validation: Token must be intended for AWS STS

 Requirements